Former longtime South Carolina congressman John Spratt dies at 82

 “Serving in Congress with John Spratt was one of the most rewarding experiences of my life,” Clyburn wrote in a post on X, calling his former colleague “a friend and confidant, a colleague and counselor, and a mentor and partner,” as well as “an inconspicuous genius and the most ordinary, extraordinary person I have ever known.”

 Spratt graduated from Davidson College, where he was student body president.
 Winning a Marshall Scholarship to Oxford, he studied economics, and earned a law degree from Yale.
-Serving as a captain in the Army from 1969 to 1971, Spratt was awarded the Meritorious Service Medal.
+Spratt was awarded the Meritorious Service Medal after serving as a captain in the Army from 1969 to 1971, coming home to South Carolina that year to practice law with his father.

 Schreiner reported from Shelbyville, Kentucky.
 AP reporter Jeffrey Collins in Columbia, South Carolina, also contributed to this report.